- 18 years of age or above

 - If you are studying abroad in your final semester at Penn State, please note that Penn State may not receive your grades in time for graduation

 In Florence, students will be housed by Florence University of the Arts in apartment style housing.
-In Maastricht, students will live in quadruple rooms.
+All students are accommodated in apartments in the city center in a walking distance from the school.

+Some meals are provided.
 On class days, continental breakfast and substantial lunches will be provided.
-Several group dinners are also provided.
+Some group dinners are also provided.
 Otherwise, students are on their own for meals in the evenings and on non-class days, when they may be traveling independently.

 For more information on program costs, please be sure to review the budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.